-For the past 20 years, LCI has welcomed Catholic students from the East to Gaming, Austria.
+Thanks to the generosity of our many supporters, for the past 25 years, LCI has welcomed Catholic students from the East to Gaming, Austria.
 There, living and studying alongside American students from Franciscan University, they are immersed in the study of the Catholic Faith and the English language, as well as Catholic life and culture.

 Over the course of two semesters, LCI prepares students by providing:

 - Formation in the spiritual life through prayer, Scripture study, Adoration, and other devotions

 - Bridge-building opportunities between the cultures and spiritualities of the East and the West through shared experience of Christian community life and the celebration of both the Holy Sacrifice of the Mass and the Divine Liturgy

 The primary course material for LCI students is the Catechism of the Catholic Church.
 Class size is always small, so the professors are able to tailor the course to the level of language and theological background of the students.
 Students can also choose other theology classes offered on campus, such as Scripture, Christian marriage, and Catholic moral principles.

 In addition to their coursework, students are encouraged to take advantage of opportunities for daily Mass or Divine Liturgy and Eucharistic Adoration, as well as organized times for prayer and reflection on Scripture, the lives of the saints, or the liturgical season.

 Everyday activities as well as weekend socializing and travel are organized so that the students can naturally integrate their faith into every aspect of their lives.
 Christ is at the center of all events and activities, forming the students and bringing them joy.